Post-Mortem: A Disastrous Git Merge and the Resulting Workflow

 }

-If linting fails, the commit is blocked.
-This was annoying for about two weeks while everyone adjusted their editor configs to match.
-Now nobody notices it.
+Linting fails, commit is blocked.
+Annoying for about two weeks while everyone adjusted their editor configs.
+Now nobody notices.
 It just runs.

 What also stuck: a prepare-commit-msg hook that prepends the branch prefix to the commit message automatically.
-If you're on feat/payment-retry, your commit message gets feat: added to the front.
-Small thing, but it means even lazy commit messages end up categorized.
+Branch is feat/payment-retry, the commit message gets feat: added to the front.
+Small automation, but it means even lazy commit messages end up categorized.

-What didn't stick: we tried requiring commit message linting with commitlint, enforcing the conventional commits spec down to the character.
-The team hated it.
-People would write perfectly reasonable commit messages that got rejected because they used a capital letter after the colon, or because the subject line was 73 characters instead of 72.
-We kept it for two months and then quietly removed it.
-The spirit of the rule was right โ write clear commit messages โ but the enforcement was too rigid.
+What didn't stick: commitlint enforcing the conventional commits spec down to the character.
+Team hated it.
+Perfectly reasonable commit messages got rejected because of a capital letter after the colon or a subject line that was 73 characters instead of 72.
+Kept it for two months and then quietly removed it.
+Spirit of the rule was right โ write clear messages.
+Enforcement was too rigid for the benefit it provided.

-I go back and forth on whether removing it was the right call.
-Some of the commit messages have drifted back toward vague territory.
-But nobody's actively fighting the tooling anymore, which is probably worth more in the long run.
+Still go back and forth on whether removing commitlint was the right call.
+Some messages have drifted back toward vague territory.
+But nobody's fighting the tooling anymore, which is worth something in its own right.

 Don't wait for the incident.

-That's the most honest thing I can say.
-We could have had branch protection enabled from day one.
-We could have had naming conventions.
-We could have had --force-with-lease as a standard practice.
+That's the blunt version.
+Branch protection could have existed from day one.
+Naming conventions too. --force-with-lease as a standard practice too.
 None of this is advanced Git knowledge.
-It's in the docs.
-It's in every "Git best practices" article ever written.
+It's in the documentation.
+Every "Git best practices" article covers it.

-But we didn't do it because things were working fine.
-The team was small.
-Everyone knew what everyone else was working on.
-The informal approach felt adequate.
-And it was, right up until it wasn't.
+We didn't do it because things were working fine.
+Small team.
+Everyone knew what everyone else was doing.
+Informal approach felt adequate.
+And it was โ right up until it wasn't.

-The second thing I'd say: be careful about over-correcting after an incident.
-The temptation is to lock everything down, add process to every step, make it impossible for anything bad to happen ever again.
-But too much friction and people start finding workarounds.
-They'll push to a personal fork and PR from there, or they'll stop making small frequent commits because the commit hooks are too slow, or they'll just ignore the conventions because nobody's enforcing them and the automation is annoying.
+Second piece: be careful about over-correcting after something goes wrong.
+The temptation is to lock everything down, add friction to every step, make it impossible for bad things to happen.
+But too much friction and people find workarounds.
+They push to personal forks and PR from there.
+They stop making frequent small commits because the hooks are slow.
+They ignore conventions because enforcement is so rigid it's actively annoying.

-We tried to find the middle ground.
+We tried to find the middle.
 Protect the things that matter โ main, production branches.
-Automate the stuff that's easy to automate โ linting, formatting.
+Automate what's easy โ linting, formatting.
 Set conventions for the rest โ branch naming, commit messages โ but don't die on every hill.

-It's been about ten months since the incident.
-We've merged somewhere around 2,000 PRs since then.
+Somewhere around 2,000 PRs merged since the incident.
 No force pushes have escaped a feature branch.
-No work has been lost.
-The workflow runs smoothly for the most part.
+No work lost.

 But I'm not going to pretend everything is settled.
-We still debate whether the rebase-only policy is too strict.
-Some developers, especially ones who join from teams that used merge workflows, find it confusing.
-Rebasing rewrites history, which means your local branch and the remote branch diverge, which means you need --force-with-lease, which means you need to understand what that flag does and why bare --force is banned.
+We still debate the rebase-only policy.
+Developers who join from teams that used merge workflows find it confusing.
+Rebasing rewrites history, which means the local and remote branches diverge, which requires --force-with-lease, which requires understanding what that flag does and why bare --force is banned.
 That's a lot of context for someone who just wants to push their code.

-A couple of people have asked whether we should just allow merge commits from main into feature branches and avoid the whole rebase dance.
-I don't have a great answer.
-The history is cleaner with rebase.
-But "cleaner history" is an aesthetic preference as much as a practical one, and I'm not sure it's worth the learning curve and the anxiety around force pushing.
+A couple of people have asked whether we should just allow merge commits from main into feature branches and skip the whole rebase dance.
+Don't have a great answer.
+History is cleaner with rebase.
+But "cleaner history" is an aesthetic preference as much as a practical one, and I'm not sure it justifies the learning curve and the anxiety around force pushing.

-We also haven't fully solved the problem of long-lived feature branches.
-When a branch is open for two weeks, rebasing against main every day or two becomes a chore.
+Long-lived feature branches remain unsolved too.
+When a branch stays open for two weeks, rebasing against main every couple of days becomes a chore.
 Conflicts accumulate.
 Sometimes you resolve the same conflict three times in a week because main keeps moving.
-There are strategies for this โ feature flags, trunk-based development, smaller PRs โ but we haven't committed to any of them.
-We just sort of muddle through on a case-by-case basis.
+Strategies exist for this โ feature flags, trunk-based development, smaller PRs โ but we haven't committed to any of them.
+Muddle through case by case.

-And honestly, some of the policies we put in place were emotional reactions to a bad day.
+And some of the policies we put in place were emotional reactions to a bad day.
 I recognize that.
-The question of how much process is the right amount of process doesn't have a clean answer, and it shifts as the team changes.
-Someone leaves, someone new joins, the codebase grows, the deployment pipeline changes.
-The rules we wrote ten months ago might not be the right rules a year from now.
+How much process is the right amount of process doesn't have a formula, and the answer shifts as the team changes.
+Someone leaves, someone joins, codebase grows, deployment pipeline evolves.
+The rules from ten months ago might not be the right rules a year from now.

-We still talk about it, though.
-That's probably the best thing that came out of the incident โ the team actually discusses how we work with Git, instead of everyone just doing whatever they learned five years ago and hoping it works out.
-Whether our specific rules are optimal, I genuinely don't know.
-But the fact that we have rules, and that people understand why they exist, feels like it matters.
+What we do have, and what I think matters most, is that the team actually discusses how we work with Git.
+Instead of everyone doing whatever they learned five years ago and hoping it doesn't collide with anyone else's approach.
+Whether our specific rules are optimal โ can't say for certain.
+That the rules exist, and people understand why โ that feels like it matters.

-The junior dev who ran the force push is still on the team, by the way.
-He's one of the more careful committers now.
+The junior dev who ran the force push is still on the team.
+One of the more careful committers now.
 Runs git status and git log before every push.
-Probably more careful than he needs to be, but I get it.
+Probably more cautious than strictly necessary.
+But I get it.

 Written by